Can a retro Bluetooth speaker sound as good as it looks? The answer may surprise you…

 A Retro Bluetooth Speaker for Every Taste and Budget

 Welcome back fellow retrophiles.
 This time around we’re reviewing some of the best retro Bluetooth speaker systems around.
 These days it seems like audio technology advances every day, but good style never gets old.
 There’s no doubt the retro Bluetooth speaker trend is picking up steam.
 We attended the Hong Kong Electronics Fair in mid October, and saw a bevy of deliciously hand crafted vintage style wireless devices.
+Keep in mind, these aren’t smart speakers or suitable for microphone based tasks like Bluetooth phone calls.
 This article focuses on a few key criteria:

 - Style.
 When you’re going vintage, you’re shopping for looks before sound.